awesome-llm-papers/awesome-llm-papers.github.io/_publications/tay2020rethinking.markdown

 citations: 191
 bibkey: tay2020rethinking
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2005.00743'}]
-tags: [Language Modeling, Attention Mechanism, Transformer, Model Architecture]
+tags: [Language Modeling, Model Architecture, Attention Mechanism, Transformer, Evaluation]
 ---
 The dot product self-attention is known to be central and indispensable to state-of-the-art Transformer models.
 But is it really required?
 This paper